digitaltumors/.github/profile/README.md

-## Welcome to ARPHA-H ADAPT Center for Dynamic Digital Tumors for Precision Oncology
+## Welcome to ARPA-H ADAPT Center for Dynamic Digital Tumors for Precision Oncology